Logo of Search a Plumber

 The duration of the installation varies greatly based on the project's scope:

 • Full Conversion (Tank to Tankless): Converting from a traditional tank-style heater to a tankless system is more involved.
 This includes running new gas and vent lines, and potentially relocating the unit.
-This process can take a full day, typically 4-8 hours1.
+This process can take a full day, typically 4-8 hours.

 • Complex Installations: Jobs requiring extensive gas line runs, new venting routes through finished spaces, or electrical upgrades can take longer.